 - Future Direction – How do I see myself?
 What do I really want?

 - Strategic Action Plan – How do I get there?
 What are my options?

-During this skills group series, each participant continues to meet with Dr. Harkness and begin to explore career options, which is Step II in the CDA Four-Step Process.
-Clients conduct industry research, watch videos from CDA’s large “Pathfinders for the Future” Career Resource Library, attend industry specific meetings and conduct fact-finding information interviews in their desire field to gain insights, refine and reinforce areas of opportunity.
+The Skills Identification Workshop takes place in a group setting, and each participant will continue to meet with Dr. Harkness privately and begin to explore career options, which is Step II in CDA’s Four-Step Process.
+Clients conduct industry research, watch videos from CDA’s extensive Pathfinders for the Future Career Resource Library, attend industry-specific meetings, and conduct informational fact-finding interviews in their desired field as they gain insights and refine and reinforce areas of opportunity.